blendsql

 - SQLite, PostgreSQL, DuckDB, Pandas (aka duckdb in a trenchcoat)

-- When using local models, we only generate syntactically valid outputs according to query syntax + database contents
+- We only generate syntactically valid outputs according to query syntax + database contents

 LLMMap(